marcgg/marcgg.github.com/index.md

 ---
 layout: simple
 title: "Hello!"
-seotitle: "Marc G Gauthier - Engineering Lead & Tech Advisor"
+seotitle: "Marc G Gauthier - Engineering Lead & Tech Advisor from Paris"
 subtitle: "I build useful software, structure successful teams and help others do the same"
 category: about
-description: "I'm a Ruby developer turned team leader and startup advisor.
-I blog about software engineering, management and more."
+description: "I'm a software engineer turned team leader and startup advisor.
+I blog about writting quality software, side projects, management and more."
 ---

-I worked for 8 years as VP of Engineering Europe at [Getaround][1], the leading car sharing company working on building a viable alternative to car ownership.
+After some time as a fullstack engineer, I worked for 8 years as VP of Engineering Europe at [Getaround][1], the leading car sharing company working on building a viable alternative to car ownership.
 Now my main focus is my Director of Engineering position at [Back Market][5], attempting to reduce e-waste through its marketplace for refurbished electronics.

-Alongside this, I provide dedicated coaching for various companies to help them get over roadblocks.
+Alongside this, I provide [dedicated coaching](/hire/) for various companies to help them get over roadblocks.

 I've been blogging for the past 10 years.
 If you'd like to get a feel of what I've had on my mind, you can take a look at a few of my most successful articles: